milesdwilliams15/Teaching/DPR 101/Notes/01_getting_started.md

 After you make a code chunk and write some code in it, you have a bunch of different options for running it.

-1. Click the green arrow to the right top side of the chunk.
+1. Click the green arrow to the right top side of the chunk, OR
 2. On Windows, with your cursor somewhere inside the chunk, use “control + shift + enter” or in Mac use “command + shift + return”.

-A nice feature of working with RMarkdown is that you can make notes in plain text outside of your code chunks.
-But, you can make notes inside code chunks, too.
+In addition to making notes in plain text around your code chunks, you can make notes inside code chunks as well.
 Anything that follows a `#` in a bit of R code is “commented out.”
 That means R knows not to run anything that follows the hashtag in the code.
 For example:

 ``` r
 # this is a comment that won't run any code